 Third Quarter Summary

-- $900K in Adjusted EBITDA profit for the third quarter is a $2.2M improvement over $1.3M in Adjusted EBITDA loss in the third quarter of the previous year
+- $370K in Adjusted EBITDA profit for the third quarter as compared to $900K in the third quarter of the previous year

-- $539K of net income for the third quarter is a $2.3M improvement over $1.8M of net loss in the third quarter of the previous year
+- $180K of net income for the third quarter as compared to $539K of net income in the third quarter of the previous year

 This news release includes certain measures that have not been prepared in accordance with International Financial Reporting Standards (“IFRS”) such as Adjusted EBITDA and Adjusted EBITDA margin which are used to evaluate the Company’s operating performance as a complement to results provided in accordance with IFRS.
 The Company believes that Adjusted EBITDA and Adjusted EBITDA margin are useful supplemental information as it provides an indication of the results generated by the Company’s main business activities prior to taking into consideration how those activities are financed and taxed and also prior to taking into consideration asset depreciation and the other items listed below.